 The dendrochronological date of the oak-wood canoe at the base of the Oer-IJ channel gives information about the age of the channel.
-The outermost tree rings of the canoe wood have been dated between 617–600 BC (UKa1 –a4, Tab.
+The outermost tree rings of the canoe wood were dated to between 617–600 BC (UKa1 –a4, Tab.
 A2.1b).
 Given the limited life time of a canoe, it probably sank between 600 and 550 BC.
 The eroded peat lumps and clay balls below the canoe (Fig. App.
-B1b and B1e) were deposited in a short period before the canoe sank, so the erosion phase of the channel is dated around 650 and 600 BC.
+B1B, B1E) were deposited in a short period before the canoe sank, so the erosion phase of the channel is dated around 650 and 600 BC.

 Where and why the canoe sank cannot be answered.
-Tidal currents may have moved the canoe over tens of meters or more after sinking.
+Tidal currents may have moved the canoe over tens of metres or more after sinking.

+[Fig. App.
+B1 near here]

-Appendix B2.
-Klein Dorregeest
+Appendix B2 Klein Dorregeest

-In November 2004 important archaeological finds were made by the Archaeological Regional Workgroup Oer-IJ on the occasion of the construction of a residential basement at Klein Dorregeest (Fig. App.
+In November 2004 important archaeological finds were made by the Archaeological Regional Workgroup Oer-IJ during the construction of a residential basement at Klein Dorregeest (Fig. App.
 B2).
-This finding location is situated on the eastern flank of the beach barrier Uitgeest–Akersloot.
+This location is situated on the eastern flank of the Uitgeest–Akersloot beach barrier.
 The find report concerned a culture layer from the Neolithic (Beaker culture).
-The culture layer was well preserved because it is situated > 1.4 m below ground level, and therefore, the archaeological layers had not been disturbed by agriculture and other developments.
+The culture layer was well preserved because it is situated > 1.4 m below ground level and therefore the archaeological layers had not been disturbed by agriculture and other developments.

-The north, west and south profile wall of the construction pit were archaeologically and geologically investigated (Fig. App.
+The north, west and south profile walls of the construction pit were archaeologically and geologically investigated (Fig. App.
 B2).
 The organic and sandy layers in the profiles were dated with 14C and OSL.
-The results of this study are reported in Vos (2007a).
-The archaeological and archaeo-botanical research in the Neolithic culture layer in the pit walls was carried out by the Rijksdienst voor het Cultureel Erfgoed (State Agency of Cultural Heritage; RCE – formerly Rijksdienst voor Archeologie, Cultuur-historie en Monumentenzorg, State Agency of Archaeology, Cultural-History and Conservation, RACM, the de Rijksdienst voor het Oudheidkundig Bodemonderzoek, State Agency of Archaeological Heritage, ROB ).
+The results of this study have been reported by Vos (2007a).
+The archaeological and archaeo-botanical research in the Neolithic culture layer in the pit walls was carried out by the Rijksdienst voor het Cultureel Erfgoed (RCE, State Agency of Cultural Heritage, formerly Rijksdienst voor Archeologie), Cultuur-historie en Monumentenzorg (RACM, State Agency of Archaeology, Cultural-History and Conservation) and the de Rijksdienst voor het Oudheidkundig Bodemonderzoek (ROB, State Agency of Archaeological Heritage).
 The results of this study are reported in Müller et al. (2008).

+[Fig. App.
+B2 near here]

 In the excavation pit only the top of the beach ridge deposits was exposed.
 In the aeolian beach ridge sands a culture layer (layers 4 and 25, Fig. App.
 B2) was present in which plough tracks and shard material from the Beaker period were found (archaeological date about 2300–1900 BC).
 The layer units above the culture layer consist of organic-rich levels (peats, sandy peats and strongly humic sands) and drift sand layers (dune sands).
-The dating study revealed that it is likely that the culture layer upon the underlying dune sand of the beach barrier was formed around 2100 BC, and that it was overgrown by peat in the subsequent period (from about 2100 to 1850 BC and onwards; KD-3 and KD-9, Tab.
-A2.6a).
+The dating study revealed that it is likely that the culture layer on the underlying dune sand of the beach barrier was formed around 2100 BC, and that it was overgrown by peat in the subsequent period (from about 2100 to 1850 BC and onwards; KD-3 and KD-9, Table A2.6a).

-Windblown sand layers (sand drifts), and the soil / peat levels which butt against the eastern flank of the beach ridge, arose between 1650 and 800 BC (Middle and Late Bronze Ages; KD-1, KD-4 up to KD-8, Tab.
-A2.6a).
+Windblown sand layers (sand drifts), and the soil / peat levels which butt against the eastern flank of the beach ridge, arose between 1650 and 800 BC (Middle and Late Bronze Ages; KD-1, KD-4 up to KD-8, Table A2.6a).
 After 800 BC a big sand drift occurred and the covering sand layer was formed (layer 13/24, Fig. App.
 B2).
-It cannot be ruled out that Bronze Age aeolian activity was partly caused by Man.
-However, archaeological proofs in the form of e.g. plough marks were not observed in the profiles.
+It cannot be ruled out that Bronze Age aeolian activity was partly caused by humans.
+However, archaeological proofs in the form of, for example, plough marks were not observed in the profiles.

-Appendix B3 Heemskerk - Hoogdorperweg
+Appendix B3 Heemskerk – Hoogdorperweg